Notimatica/docs/examples.md

   <div>

   You can do it by setting `autoSubscribe` to `true`.
-On HTTPS websites, this instantly triggers browser's native permission prompt.
+On HTTPS websites, this instantly triggers browser's native opt-in prompt.

   ```javascript
   var Notimatica = Notimatica || [];